 Dr. Zimmer-Gembeck completed her PhD (1998) in a combined Psychology/System Science program receiving a degree in Applied Developmental Psychology from Portland State University (PSU) in Portland, Oregon, USA.
 While at PSU, she worked with Dr. Ellen Skinner investigating development of perceived control in middle childhood and early adolescence.
 Her research with Dr. Skinner examined a self-system model of development in the classroom incorporating the social context, self, action, and behavioral outcomes.
 She completed a dissertation titled ‘Negotiation and reorganization of peer relationships during adolescence: The emergence of romantic relationships and quality of peer relationships.’
 This work examined individual differences in the development of romantic relationships during adolescence, the impact of dating behavior on same-sex friendships, the interface of dating, friendships and individual psychosocial functioning, and aggression in dating relationships.

-Dr. Zimmer-Gembeck has published almost 200 empirical and review papers, book chapters, monographs and edited books and holds a number of research grants.
+Dr. Zimmer-Gembeck has published more than 200 empirical and review papers, book chapters, monographs and edited books and holds a number of research grants.
 She is Director of the Family Interaction Program at Griffith University, which includes a number of research programs and interventions (e.g., Parent-Child Interaction Therapy, Circle of Security, Regulating Overload and Anger) to support Gold Coast-area families.

 Dr. Zimmer-Gembeck was awarded the 2017 Health PVC Award for Research Excellence, as well as the 2013 GU Health Group Award for Research Excellence in Postgraduate Supervision.
 She is currently supervising 1 postdoctoral fellow and 17 PhD students.
 In addition, she has supervised the research projects of 56 postgraduate students (37 PhD, 9 DPsych, 9 Masters) and 31 honours students to completion.
 She leads a team of more than 10 staff who work as research assistants and psychologists within The Family Interaction Research Program (FIP) and on other research projects.